mecevit/examples/product-unification/README.md

 # Product Unification Example

-A complex MLOps pipeline with many of dynamically extracted features and linked ML Models.
+A complex MLOps pipeline with many dynamically extracted features and linked ML Models.

 ## What we are going to learn?